 - This program aims to benefit thesis writing of the awardees (e.g. through their research activities in the United States or the assistance of U.S. mentors / scholars), awardees are expected to return to Hong Kong after the award period and defend their dissertations for the PhD degree from their Hong Kong universities.

-- Certain exchange visitors (J-1) are subject to a two-year home-country physical presence requirement which requires the visa holders to return to her/his home country for at least two years at the end of the exchange program.
+- As a Fulbright scholar, you will be traveling to the U.S. on a J-1 visa.
+Certain exchange visitors (J-1) are subject to a two-year home-country physical presence requirement which requires the visa holders to return to her/his home country for at least two years at the end of the exchange program.
 This is also known as the foreign residence requirement under U.S. law, Immigration and Nationality Act, section 212(e).
 If a person is unable to return to her/his home country to fulfill the two-year requirement, s/he must obtain a waiver approved by the Department of Homeland Security prior to changing status in the U.S. or being issued a visa in certain categories for travel to the U.S.

 - Yes, but you’ll need to cover all their expenses including travel, living, insurance, etc.